Timdnb/electronic-component-classification/README.md

 Take an image of your electronic circuit and store it, then run the following command

 ```
-python detect.py --image /path/to/image [--outdir /path/to/outdir]
+python detect.py --img-path <single-img | img-directory> [--outdir /path/to/outdir]
 ```
 Arguments:
-- `--image`: path to your image file
+- `--img-path`: can be both a single image or a directory containing images
-- `--outdir`: path where you want to output to be stored, this is an optional parameter
+- `--outdir`: path where you want the output to be stored, defaults to the same directory as the input image(s)

 After running a window will appear, in this window use the sliders to best extract the lines of your electronic circuit.
 Once you are satisfied press "Enter" to continue.